PixelStudiosDev/pixelstudiosdev.github.io/docs/epicachievements/configuration/02-categories.md

 # Categories

-Achievements are organized into categories.
-For each category, you can specify the servers where the achievements can be completed.
+Achievements are organized into categories. <br/>
+Categories are especially helpful for grouping achievements that belong to the same server/game mode.

 :::info
 The server id is defined in the `config.yml` file: